iJoe42/SET_market_data/README.md

 ##### DEPRECATED #####

-this repository is deprecated and is no longer maintained
+this repository is deprecated and is no longer being maintained